What is value-based healthcare?

 We want to build better social services and healthcare both in Finland and internationally, with the vision of building a value-based service system.
 We employ over 120 experienced professionals.www.nhg.fi

-Visit our stand 6d30 at Finland Pavilion of HIMSS Europe & Health 2.0 Conference 2019.
+Visit our stand 6d30 at the Finland Pavilion of HIMSS Europe & Health 2.0 Conference 2019.